MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-sql-on-machines-overview.md

 When you install the AMA with autoprovisioning, you can define the destination workspace of the installed extensions.

-By default, the destination is the “default workspace” that Defender for Cloud creates for each region in the subscription: `defaultWorkspace-<subscriptionId>-<regionShortName>`.
+By default, the destination is the default workspace that Defender for Cloud creates for each region in the subscription: `defaultWorkspace-<subscriptionId>-<regionShortName>`.
 Defender for Cloud automatically configures the data collection rules, workspace solution, and other extensions for that workspace.

 If you configure a custom Log Analytics workspace: